CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 ### Question 2: Understand Testbenches

 Testbenches useful to primarily for unit tests.
 Test your understanding of some basic of writing a testbench using `fir_tb.v`.
-Feel free to search for anwers online.
+Feel free to search for answers online.

 <ol type="a">
 <li> How does the <code>inital</code> block work?</li>